DIGITAL IMAGE AUTHENTICATION

 - Camera Identification: Applies camera/photo sensor identification tools to verify if the image has been taken by a certain camera or device

-The goal of the digital integrity verification testing is to authenticate the digital integrity of the format of the image evidence.
+The goal of the digital integrity verification testing is to authenticate the digital integrity of the image evidence format.
 Throughout this process we examine the digital information embedded within the image to determine if it is consistent with what we would expect to see from an original.
-This original recording would have been produced by the system that created it as a 1st generation copy.
+A system creates an original recording when it produces a 1st generation copy.

-One of the methods we are trained in is called the HASH test analysis.
+We are trained in the HASH test analysis method.
 The HASH test is a series of numbers and letters that is considered a digital fingerprint of the digital file.
-It is compared to any other versions of the image to confirm consistency.
+We compare it to other versions of the image to confirm consistency.

-We also perform a 4 part digital information test that analyzes camera specifications of the image.
-This information may include footprints of third party software that were used to manipulate the digital image, such as Photoshop.
-Malicious edit detection and tampering can be detected through digital integrity verification testing detects malicious editing and tampering.
+We also perform a 4-part digital information test that analyzes camera specifications of the image.
+This information may include footprints of third party software used to manipulate the digital image, such as Photoshop.
+Digital integrity verification testing detects malicious editing and tampering.

-Often times we are asked to authenticate the images date/time stamp information.
-Authentication testing may reveal that the date/time stamp information was not maintained or is not accurate under certain circumstances.
+We also authenticate the images date/time stamp information.
+Authentication testing may reveal that the date/time stamp information is not accurate under certain circumstances.

 We begin all image authentication investigations with a detailed analysis of the original image.
 This will determine if signs of tampering or other red flags are present.
 It also allows us to study the images before proceeding to more costly and detailed forensic testing.
-Our forensic lab is fully automated to support an expedited turnaround on large quanitites of images.
+Our forensic lab is fully automated to complete digital image forensics in an expedited turnaround on large quantities of images.

 The goal of image structure analysis is to authenticate the circumstances around the captured image.
-Throughout this process, we examine an image’s digital information to determine if it contains similarities or differences with an original image.
+Throughout this digital image forensics process, we examine an image’s digital information to determine if it contains similarities or differences with an original image.
 The original recording produced by the system creates a first generation copy.

 Similarly, we perform a 4-part digital information test that analyzes an image’s camera specifications.
 This information includes footprints of photo editing software used to manipulate the digital image, such as Photoshop.
 In other words, malicious editing and tampering is detectable through photo tampering detection.